 Research facilities are excellent with extensive provision of networked software and databases and access to all leading journals.

 Research students are strongly encouraged to interact with faculty members and to attend the term-time seminar series, including external and internal speakers.
 Students also present their work in a dedicated, internal seminar series for research students in economics, which is well attended by both students and faculty.
 Students have many opportunities for training beyond the requirements of the degrees.

 The MRes Economics is a 12-month master’s degree designed to prepare candidates for PhD-level study in economics in Bristol or elsewhere.
 It emphasizes the knowledge and skills needed for PhD research.
 The programme is also suitable for those planning to work as an economist outside academia, but seeking a good technical training.

 The MRes consists of taught units and a master’s dissertation written over the summer.
 See the programme catalogue for more details about the course structure and units available.

 Candidates with a good MSc degree (or equivalent qualification) in economics or another quantitative discipline are encouraged to apply.
 Consideration will also be given to students with exceptional performance in undergraduate economics or another quantitative discipline.

 MRes applications need to include undergraduate and postgraduate transcripts (if available) and two letters of reference.
-Note that if you are applying for entry to the MRes without funding, then a research proposal is not required.
-However, if you want to be considered for 1+3 funding, then a brief research proposal needs to be included with the online MRes application.
 For further information about the MRes programme, including entry requirements, fees and how to apply, click the button below.